open-resources/dash_curriculum/tutorial/part2/chapter8.md

 ```

 # Exercises
-(1) Using the gapminder data, create a stacked bar chart where we have `continent` on the x-axis, population (`pop`) on the y-axis.
-Each column of the chart should have the countries populations stacked one on the other.
-Use data from year 2002.
+(1) Using the gapminder data, create a stacked bar chart where we have `year` on the x-axis and population (`pop`) on the y-axis.
+Each column of the chart should have the `continent` populations stacked one on the other.
+(In order to have one value per continent, the data should be grouped by year and continent).

 (2) Using the chart we created in the previous exercise, incorporate it in an app.
 The app will have a title, a dropdown component and the chart.
-By using the dropdown component, the user should be able to select a year from the ones available in the data; build a callback so that the stacked bar chart will update accordinly.
+By using the dropdown component, the user should be able to select a metric : `population` or `GDP`; build a callback so that the stacked bar chart will update its y-axis showing the selected metric.

 # Summary